-Looking Ahead: mobile checkout may enter workplace food settings
+Looking ahead of the Covid-19 pandemic: mobile checkout may enter workplace food settings

 With the push towards contactless services and limited interactions, smart vending machines serving fresh and higher-quality meals (as opposed to snack foods) may become more permanent in some office settings once the pandemic subsides.
 In some countries like Japan, vending machines are already quite popular across the country.

 Mobile order and checkout may make its way into the office food settings.
 A 2019 survey of US employees found that 82% of workers would buy more food from the office cafeteria if there was an option to order beforehand and pick it up at a designated location.

 Over 58% would make at least one extra visit a week if technologies like touch screen kiosks and mobile or in-app payments were in place.

 Additionally, office workers reported interest in a lunch experience that is not only streamlined but personalized.
 Companies could use data collected from apps to offer targeted employee incentives and to reduce food waste.

 While this survey by Omnico Group took place in 2019, these stats might be even higher now in the wake of Covid-19.

 While people prioritize convenience and quality food, eventually employees will also look forward to having the kitchen back as space for collaboration and socialization when Covid-19 is no longer top of mind.